 Criteria for Selection of Reading Material

 The Library has a Qualitative approach rather than a Quantitative approach while selecting the reading material.
 Resources are selected on the basis of their quality of subject content and consultation with the faculty members.
-The Library will give priority to acquiring reading resources in electronic format to access the content remotely and to reduce the burden on budget while purchasing the print materials
+The Library will give priority to acquiring reading resources in electronic format to access the content remotely and to reduce the burden on the budget while purchasing the print materials.

 Books

-The Library collects significant, authentic and subject core learning books of well-known publishers and priority will be given to purchasing the fundamental reading reference material of the subject.
-Textbooks are purchased only if they are required for essential course reading
+The Library collects significant, authentic and subject core learning books of well-known publishers, and priority will be given to purchasing the fundamental reading reference material of the subject.
+Textbooks are purchased only if they are required for essential course reading.

 Journals